secretstartups/handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 Scope of Archiving:

 90+ days unused workbooks and data sources are archived and made inaccessible by search or via direct links.
 Archived items can be retrieved upon request to the BI team.
-The archival process is automated and ocurs on the 15th of each month by moving content to the `Admin Archive` Folder.
+The archival process is automated and occurs on the 15th of each month by moving content to the `Admin Archive` Folder.

 Archival Exclusions: